-Given the focus of this article on sensitive and complex issues of victimhood, my main methodological approach relies on fieldwork-driven qualitative methods and analysis.
-Specifically, this article is based on a field research conducted in BiH between 2014 and 2019.
-Informed by theories of transitional justice, I approached redress and its attainment as the main puzzle but used the observed and collected data in Bosnia to understand how redress was adopted after 1995.
-I specifically looked at periods prior to legal adoptions of redress legal amendments to glean which groups were involved in the policy discussions.
+Given the focus of this article on sensitive and complex issues of victimhood, my primary methodological approach relies on fieldwork-driven qualitative methods and analysis.
+Specifically, this article is based on field research conducted in BiH between 2014 and 2019.6 Informed by theories of transitional justice, I approached redress and its attainment as the main puzzle but used the observed and collected data in Bosnia to understand how redress was adopted after 1995.
+I specifically looked at periods prior to legal adoptions or amendments of redress to glean which groups were involved in the policy discussions.
 I process-traced redress policies of several victim groups and used additional material to understand how and when policymakers adopted legal changes.
-The conceptual propositions are thus designed as a within-case comparative research that studies how certain groups achieve redress and why others fail.
-While there is a large volume of works on international transitional justice in BiH, there is a surprising paucity of data on local efforts for victim-centric state-sponsored legislation administered outside of the domestic and international courts.
-This is why my primary data-collection method consisted of fieldwork that included interviews with key stakeholders involved in legal amendments to victim policies and victim groups and participant observation.
-It should be stressed that even obtaining statistics and registries of victims was difficult as data on victims have become a key point of contention in the growing political polarization in BiH when each group tries to inflate its own victimhood during the war (cf. Mujkić 2015).
+The conceptual propositions are thus designed as within-case comparative research that studies how certain groups achieve redress and why others fail.
+While there is a large volume of works on international transitional justice in BiH, there is a surprising lack of data on local efforts for victim-centric state-sponsored legislation administered outside the domestic and international courts.
+This is why my primary data-collection method consisted of fieldwork that included interviews with key stakeholders involved in legal amendments to victim policies and participant observation.
+It should be stressed that even obtaining statistics and registries of victims/survivors was difficult as such data have become a key point of contention in the growing political polarization in BiH when each group tries to inflate its own victimhood during the war (cf. Subotić 2021).
 Therefore, I combined both official statistics provided by the Bosnian authorities as well as media reports, international documents and interview data.

 During the fieldwork, with trips lasting from two weeks to three months, I conducted a total of 120 semi-structured interviews with victims/survivors, policymakers, international representatives, human-rights advocates, and civil society workers in different urban and rural locations.
 These locations consisted of the capital Sarajevo, other urban centres in the Federation such as Mostar and Tuzla, as well as across Republika Srpska.
-I have also spent significant amounts of time in areas affected by intense violence in the Krajina region (e.g. Kozarac, Prijedor), eastern Bosnia (e.g., Kalesija, Tuzla, Srebrenica) and in Bihać in the northeast.
-In all these areas, victimhood and war suffering are present both in daily discussions as well as in news reporting.
+I have also spent significant amounts of time in areas affected by intense violence in the Krajina region (e.g. Kozarac, Prijedor), eastern Bosnia (e.g., Kalesija, Tuzla, Srebrenica) and Bihać in the northeast.
+In all these areas, victimhood and war suffering are present in daily discussions and news reporting.
 My interest thus did not strike anyone as odd.
 Using NGO directories of victim organizations in BiH and policy documents on victim-centric legislation that is partially available online and that I partially obtained from ministries (e.g., Human Rights and Refugees and veteran entity ministries), I identified informants with specific knowledge and expertise.
 I also relied on their referrals to others directly involved in the relevant victim-centric policymaking.
-I do not directly cite from all of the interviews here, but my analysis is built on the assembled knowledge from these interviews and fieldwork observations.
+I do not directly cite all of the interviews here, but my analysis is built on the assembled knowledge from these interviews and observations.